Long COVID – long-term effects of COVID-19

 To optimally alleviate the symptoms and improve the quality of life and physical capacity of people with long COVID, early and targeted medical advice and treatment options are important.

-Depending on the type and strength of the physical or mental impairments, various measures help to improve patients’ health.
-These include:
+Depending on the type and severity of the physical or mental impairments, various measures can help to improve patients’ health.

 It is also essential for people with long COVID to learn to deal with their illness better during their daily lives.
 Personalized guidance from trained personnel can help them do this.